-Our reticle inspection portfolio includes the Teron 600 Series for development and manufacturing of advanced optical and EUV masks, the TeraScatM 500XR system for mask shop production of reticles for the 32nm node and above and our X5.2 and Teron 611 products for reticle defect monitoring capability for IC fabs.
+Our reticle inspection portfolio includes the Teron 600 Series for development and manufacturing of advanced optical and extreme ultraviolet ("EUV") masks, the $TeraScan^{TM}$ 500XR system for mask shop production of reticles for the 32nm node and above and our X5.2 and Teron SL650 products for reticle quality control capability for IC fabs.
 These products include the capability for mapping critical dimension uniformity across the reticle.
-In April 2013, we introduced the Teron 630, which incorporates advanced imaging modes, third-generation database modeling and new detectors to enable defect inspection of optical and EUV reticles during both development phase and production at mask shops.
 In addition, we offer the LMS IPRO line of reticle metrology systems for measuring pattern placement error.
 If the pattern on the reticle is displaced from its intended location, overlay error can result on the wafer, which can lead to electrical continuity issues affecting yield, performance or reliability of the IC device.